LOW DOSE ATROPINE FOR SYMPTOMATIC RELIEF

 I will try the Atropine first.
 I want to eventually see you in your office to consider laser treatment.

 That's great.
-As a courtesy, I will credit the $125.00 you spent on the Tele-Consultation towards the $250.00 for my in-office evaluation consultation fee.
+As a courtesy, I will credit the $125.00 you spent on the Video-Consultation towards the usual $250.00 for my in-office evaluation consultation fee.

 What if I schedule a Tele-Med Consultation and Decide to Cancel?